Always something to do for the holidays or rainy day?

-In this post, I want to compare the Nintendo Switch to children's tablets so that you can better decide which one to buy for your child.
+In this post, I want to compare the Nintendo Switch to kid's tablets so you can decide exactly which one to buy for your kid.

 I think you should especially see the Nintendo Switch in the correct age range.